elixir-uk/fellowship/README.md

 The process documents and data are made available under a CC-BY license.
 More information about our license can be found on our [license](LICENSE) page.

 ## Acknowledgements

-This project was funded as part of the UKRI Innovation Scholars: Data Science Training in Health and Bioscience call (DaSH).
+This project is funded by the ELIXIR-UK: FAIR Data Stewardship training UKRI award (MR/V038966/1)

 <br>
 <br>